 If your health care provider is unable to diagnose you or your partner following an initial evaluation, further testing may be required.

 - A scrotal ultrasound: This could help your health care provider detect varicoceles (varicose veins) or duct obstructions in the scrotum.
 They may also order a transrectal ultrasound to check your prostate and look for blockages.

-- Genetic tests look for any inherited abnormalities that could impact infertility.
+- Genetic tests: These look for any inherited abnormalities that could impact infertility.

-- Specialized sperm function tests can check how well your sperm performs throughout the different stages of fertilization.
+- Specialized sperm function tests: These can check how well your sperm performs throughout the different stages of fertilization.

 There’s no single approach to treating male factor infertility, but the good news is that there are lots of options available.
 Your health care provider may recommend a combination of medical and lifestyle treatments, depending on what the root causes of infertility are.

 If you’re unsure about any of the treatments that your health care provider has suggested to you, then don’t be afraid to ask questions.
 It’s really important to understand how the treatment will fit into your life and your plans to have a family.

 What are the treatment options for male factor infertility?

 From intracytoplasmic sperm injection and in vitro fertilization to surgery and medication, possible treatment options for male infertility include:

 - Lifestyle changes: Some lifestyle changes have been linked to improved fertility.
 This could mean eating a healthy diet, maintaining a healthy weight, stopping smoking, drinking less alcohol, and upping your exercise levels.